YellowOnion/steam-runtime-tools/bin/launch-client.md

 The standard output from *COMMAND* is printed on standard output.

 The standard error from *COMMAND* is printed on standard error.
-Diagnostic messages from **pressure-vessel-launch** may also be printed on standard error.
+Diagnostic messages from **steam-runtime-launch-client** may also be printed on standard error.

 # EXIT STATUS